Patrickmnts/FlowFree/README.md

 Now head on over to Localhost:3000 and explore FlowFree!

-FlowFree was built using Ruby 2.0, Rails 4, Foundation, HTML5, CSS3, Rspec & Postgres SQL.
+FlowFree was built using Ruby 2.0, Rails 4, Foundation, HTML5, CSS3, Rspec & SQLite.

 Created by: Vera Andjelkovic, Bryan Wahlstrom, Daniel Stark & Patrick Mounts